This cute coffee pot terrarium is the perfect bit of household plant decor to have nearby when I have my morning cup of coffee.

-- Coffee pot Carafe
+- Coffee pot carafe

 - A few succulents.
 I chose hens and chicks, 2 types of living stones, Moses in the cradle, an air plant and a sempervivum.

-- Terrarium rocks
+- Terrarium rocks]

-- 2 Large polished Rocks
+- 2 Large polished rocks

 Start by placing a thin layer of rocks in the bottom of the coffee pot.
 The rocks will give an extra layer of drainage since there are no holes in the bottom for the water to run out.

 Next place some of the beach sand.
 I added quite a thick layer, since I wanted it to show above the silver band on the coffee pot to give me decorative layers on the side.

 I divided both of the living rocks plants and added them to my big succulent container.
 This reduced the size of the plants in my coffee pot terrarium and also gave me two new plants for free!
 Win- Win.

 I had two slightly taller plants.
 Those went in the back of the terrarium for height.
 The other smaller plants got placed here and there at the front.

 This is the top view to show how I placed the plants.
 I love the way the living stones look like rocks before I even put the rocks in there!